arosenkranz/scenarios/workshop-dash-frontend-2021/02-advanced-rum/03-step.md

-In this last step, you'll fix the bug in the code you discovered earlier.
+In this step, you'll fix the bug in the code you discovered earlier.

 You're also going to enhance your own experience with RUM by configuring the codebase to set specific contextual data and user actions that can be more easily tracked throughout Datadog.

 1. First, go ahead and fix the bug in the code by replacing the file with a fixed one using this command: